ClanCats/Framework/README.md

 ## Why CCF?

 There are many brilliant frameworks out there, so why should you use this one?
-Every Framework has it's own beauty, with CCF we strongly focus on performance, dynamic and efficiency.
+Every Framework has it's own beauty, with CCF we strongly focus on simple usage, high extensibility and a clear structure.
 Just give a us try you will not be disappointed.

-When someone asks me for about the benefits in CCF:

- * Scalability
- * Performence
- * Structure
- * Extensibilty
- * Theming
- * Routing

 ## Installation